zognin/tp/docs/DeveloperGuide.md

 1. Deleting a client
     1. Prerequisites: Client bookmarks list shows at least 1 client and at most 3 clients.
     1. Test case: `delete-c 1`
-       <br>Expected: First client is deleted from the displayed client bookmarks list.
+       <br>Expected: First client is deleted from the client bookmarks list.
 Details of the deleted client are
        shown in the result display box.
     1. Test case: `delete-c -1`
        <br>Expected: No client is deleted.
 Error details shown in the result display box.